 You know the feeling: the scratchy throat, soreness behind the eyes, and that overwhelming physical urge to disappear into a pile of fleece blankets and watch Netflix all day.
 Colds happen to all of us, and babies are especially vulnerable.
-While Baby inherited some elements of his mother’s immune system prior to birth, it takes time for any baby to build up enough antibodies to fight off seasonal viruses. \
+While Baby inherited some elements of their mother’s immune system prior to birth, it takes time for any baby to build up enough antibodies to fight off seasonal viruses. \

 How to handle your baby’s first cold